MicrosoftDocs/Devices-docs/surface-hub/surface-hub-2020-update-whats-new.md

 ##  Azure Active Directory Joined devices

 - **Single sign-on (SSO) for Azure AD joined devices**.
 When users sign in with their Microsoft 365 credentials to “My meetings and files”, their user credentials flow seamlessly from app to app – including Microsoft 365 experiences in the browser.
 - **Conditional access (CA) for Azure AD joined devices**.
-IT admins can deploy device-level security policies to their Azure AD joined Surface Hub to control access to organizational resources in accordance with corporate security and compliance requirements.
+IT admins can control user access to organizational resources from Azure AD joined Surface Hubs by assigning device policies in accordance with their corporate security and compliance requirements.
 - **Support for non-Global admins for Azure AD joined devices**.
 Customers can choose a more granular set of admins within their admin hierarchy to manage Surface Hub.
 To learn more, see [Configure non Global admin accounts on Surface Hub](surface-hub-2s-nonglobal-admin.md).